sensorgnome-org/sensorgnome-build/build_packages/README.md

 ### Dependencies

 Note that the `build-essential` Debian package needs to be installed to build all of the packages.
-Same with Python, Debian package `python3`.
+Same with Python, Debian package `python3`, version 3.6 or greater

 The `gitpython` Python package is also used in all build scripts.